thojkooi/terraform-digitalocean-docker-swarm-mode/README.md

 Terraform uses an SSH key to connect to the created droplets in order to issue `docker swarm join` commands.
 By default this uses `~/.ssh/id_rsa`.
 If you wish to use a different key, you can modify this using the variable `provision_ssh_key`.
 You also need to ensure the public key is added to your DigitalOcean account and it's ID is listed in both the `manager_ssh_keys` and `worker_ssh_keys` lists.

+### Notes

+This module does not set up a firewall or modifies any other security settings.
+Please configure this by providing user data for the manager and worker nodes.
+Also set up firewall rules on DigitalOcean for the cluster, to ensure only cluster members can access the internal Swarm ports.

 ## Examples

 For examples, see the [examples directory](https://github.com/thojkooi/terraform-digitalocean-swarm-mode/tree/master/examples).